BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-cortex/01-getting_started.md

 ```python
 cortex.run('YOUR_RESEARCHER_ID', ['hometime'], start=0, end=cortex.now())
 ```
+`cortex.run` parameters:
-parameter 0: A string containing researcher, study, or single participant ID.
+- A string containing researcher, study, or single participant ID.
 (OR) A list containing multiple participant IDs.

-parameter 1: A list containing strings matching Cortex feature functions to run
+- A list containing strings matching Cortex feature functions to run

 To see the list of features, call: ```cortex.all_features()```

 This outputs a list of functions; to see names only, use: ```[x.__name__ for x in cortex.all_features()]```

-This will provide the entire list of Cortex feature functions that can be used in the 2nd parameter of the cortex.run() function.
+This will provide the entire list of Cortex feature functions that can be used in the 2nd parameter of the `cortex.run()` function.